amethystaurora-robo/control_run_analysis/README.md

 This repository represents the second deliverable of my PhD on climate tipping points with rare event sampling.
-For this project, I have used PLASIM to conduct a 1000 year 'control' run, which will then be compared to PLASIM runs with rare event sampling.
+For this project, I have used PLASIM to conduct a 1000 year control run.
+The following is a time series and PDF of this run.

 In this 1000-year climate simulation, I demonstrate that PLASIM takes some time to reach the "attractor": the subset of phase space where trajectories settle.
 The variables (in this case, near-sea surface temperature) in the first 3 years of the simulation are significantly below the average trend.
 <p>